This section covers common questions that school administrators may have regarding the Grade 9 Assessment of Mathematics.

 During the assessment, students can have access to the following:

-- Headphones for listening to questions, as required
+- Headphones for listening to questions

 - A pencil, eraser, ruler and paper for rough work

 - An additional calculator, including a scientific or graphing calculator with or without computer algebra systems